First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

-\begin{enumerate}[noitemsep] \item $\Tc$ has bounded twin-width, \item FO model checking in~$\Tc$ is \fpt{}, \item FO model checking in~$\Tc$ is not \aw{}-hard, \item $\Tc$ does not FO interpret the class of all graphs, \item $\Tc$ is monadically NIP, i.e.\ does not FO transduce all graphs, \item the growth of $\Tc$ is at most~$c^n$ for some constant~$c$, \item the growth of $\Tc$ is less than~$(\floor{\frac{n}{2}}-1)!$. \end{enumerate} \end{theorem}
+\begin{enumerate}[noitemsep] \item $\Tc$ has bounded twin-width, \item FO model checking in~$\Tc$ is \fpt, \item FO model checking in~$\Tc$ is not \aw-hard, \item $\Tc$ does not FO interpret the class of all graphs, \item $\Tc$ is monadically NIP, i.e.\ does not FO transduce all graphs, \item the growth of $\Tc$ is at most~$c^n$ for some constant~$c$, \item the growth of $\Tc$ is less than~$(\floor{\frac{n}{2}}-1)!$. \end{enumerate} \end{theorem}

 These equivalences are completed by three minimal classes of obstructions, characterising twin-width in terms of excluded substructures.
-These excluded tournaments are encodings of arbitrary permutations. \begin{theorem} There are three hereditary classes~$\Fc_=,\Fc_\le,\Fc_\ge$ such that a hereditary class~$\Tc$ of tournaments has unbounded twin-width if and only if one of~$\Fc_=,\Fc_\le,\Fc_\ge$ is a subclass of~$\Tc$. \end{theorem}
+These excluded tournaments are encodings of arbitrary permutations. \begin{theorem} There are three obstruction classes~$\Fc_=,\Fc_\le,\Fc_\ge$ such that a hereditary class~$\Tc$ of tournaments has unbounded twin-width if and only if one of~$\Fc_=,\Fc_\le,\Fc_\ge$ is contained in~$\Tc$. \end{theorem}

-Finally, we show that there is a fixed parameter tractable algorithm which approximates twin-width of tournaments up to some function. \begin{theorem} There is a function~$f : \Nn \to \Nn$ and a fixed parameter tractable algorithm which, given as input a tournament~$T$, produces \begin{enumerate} \item either a witness that the twin-width $\tww(T)$ is at most~$f(k)$, \item or a witness that $\tww(T) \ge k$. \end{enumerate} \end{theorem} This algorithm is crucial to obtain the \fpt{} FO model checking algorithm in classes with bounded twin-width.
+Finally, we show that there is a fixed parameter tractable algorithm that approximates twin-width of tournaments up to some function. \begin{restatable}{theorem}{apxalgo} There are functions~$f,g : \Nn \to \Nn$ and an algorithm that given a tournament~$T$ with twin-width~$k$, produces a witness that the twin-width of~$T$ is at most~$f(k)$ in \fpt time~$g(k) \cdot \card{T}^{O(1)}$. \end{restatable} This algorithm is crucial to obtain the \fpt FO model checking algorithm in classes with bounded twin-width.

 The former three theorems generalise to oriented graphs with independence number bounded by some fixed constant.
 Furthermore, the tournaments (or oriented graphs with bounded independence) can be augmented by any fixed number of arbitrary binary relations: the theorems still hold for the resulting class of binary relational structures.
 In particular, this work generalises the analogous results of~\cite{twin-width4} on ordered graphs and ordered binary structures: we replace linear orders with tournaments.
 In these generalisations, however, the classes of obstructions for \cref{thm:obstructions} are more numerous, and we do not give precise descriptions.